 The impact of the Fed rate on home loans depends on whether the borrower has a fixed or adjustable-rate mortgage (ARMs), and even then, only slightly.
 That's because the Fed rate and mortgage rates are not directly linked.

 A home loan is a long-term financial product, the most common being a 30-year fixed-rate mortgage, while the Fed rate is for short-term overnight borrowing.
 Long-term mortgage rates are pegged to yields on government bonds, especially the 10-year Treasury note, according to CNBC.com.
 When that rate goes up, the popular 30-year fixed rate mortgage tends to do the same.

-Because of faster inflation and strong U.S. economic growth, those Treasury notes are up.
-In turn, average rates for a new 30-year home mortgage has soared in the past few months, rising to 5.5% from 3.11% in late December.
+Because of faster inflation and strong U.S. economic growth, those Treasury notes have hit 3.4%, the highest level since 2011.
+In turn, average rates for a new 30-year home mortgage has soared in the past few months, rising to 6.28% from 3.11% in late December.

 But mortgage rates don’t always move up in tandem with the Fed’s rate increases.
 Sometimes, they even move in the opposite direction.
 That's because they are influenced by a variety of factors.
 These include investors’ expectations for future inflation and global demand for U.S. Treasurys.
 Global turmoil, like Russia's invasion of Ukraine, often spurs investors to buy up U.S. Treasurys, which are regarded as the world's safest asset.
 Higher demand for the 10-year Treasury would lower its yield, which would then reduce mortgage rates.